ankitects/anki-manual/src/getting-started.md

   moon in 1969").
 For details, see the [cloze deletion](editing.md#cloze-deletion) section.

 - **Image Occlusion**\
-  Like the cloze notetype, but it works with images instead of text, which is especially useful when studying material that heavily relies on images, such as anatomy and geography.
+  Like the cloze note type, but it works with images instead of text, which is especially useful when studying material that heavily relies on images, such as anatomy and geography.
 For details, please see the [Image Occlusion](editing.md#image-occlusion) section of the manual.